fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 ### Metrics

-Prometheus' metrics are generated from the telemetry data that's received.
+Prometheus' metrics are generated from the received telemetry data.
 Along the path of the flows, telemetry data is tagged by the [Flux Meters][flux-meter] and [workloads][workload] that matched.

 ### OLAP style telemetry